lodl/JLMO-Live-Monitor/README.md

-# JLMO Live Monitor for Jormungandr
+# JLMÖ Live Monitor for Jormungandr